 The Clio comes with a choice of three petrol engines.
 The first is a three-cylinder 1.0-litre unit with 72 horsepower, which we haven’t yet tried, but we have had a go in a turbocharged version of the same engine that delivers 100 horsepower.
 It feels sparky and eager even when the revs are low, so it always feels ready, willing and able when you need to pick up the pace.
 There’s also a 1.3-litre four-cylinder turbo engine that has the same perky nature, and with 130 horsepower, it’s a bit quicker, too.
 However, we reckon the mid-range engine will still be muscular enough for most buyers.
 Another thing that might swing your choice between the two engines is gearbox availability.
 The 100 comes with a (notchy and rather inaccurate) five-speed manual, while the 130 has a seven-speed twin-clutch automatic, which is smoother and slicker, but also more expensive.
 Both engines also do really well for noise; even the three-cylinder one has to be worked to its very limits before it starts to get noisy.
 You will hear a lot more in the way of road noise, though, even at moderate speeds, and you’ll also hear the wind licking at the door seals at motorway speeds.
 A single diesel option is available, a 1.5 with 85 horsepower, but this is another engine that we’re yet to try.

 How much will it cost me?

-Talking about this just yet is a little premature, because Renault hasn’t yet announced how much the Clio will cost, which is fairly important information.
-Resale values - which are the single most significant factor in your long-term running costs - are still a mystery, too, so there’s know way of knowing how much owning the Clio will cost you in comparison to rivals.
+The purchase price for the Clio looks to be very competitive with the competition.
+Resale values - which are the single most significant factor in your long-term running costs - are a mystery at the moment though, so there’s no way of knowing how much owning the Clio will cost you in comparison to rivals.
 The impressive official fuel economy figures will help on that score, though, as will the low CO2 emissions that will help keep tax bills down.